impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 So now we know what the actual command is that's being run.

-According to the SS64.com [command line reference](https://web.archive.org/web/20220628155926/https://ss64.com/bash/exec.html), `exec` replaces the shell without creating a new process if command is supplied.
+According to the SS64.com [command line reference](https://web.archive.org/web/20220628155926/https://ss64.com/bash/exec.html){:target="_blank" rel="noopener"}, `exec` replaces the shell without creating a new process if command is supplied.
 The `-a` flag "passes name as the zeroth argument to command."

 (stopping for the day; 34402 words)